haxiomic/webcore/ROADMAP.md

 - device.* -> wc.Device
 - filesystem.* -> wc.FileSystem

+**!
+Event issue:**
+Pointer up x is probably relative to window coordinates, not canvas (same for other events)

 ---

 - wc.View is a UI view that has the standard event interface (pointer, keyboard, resize and activate)